dotnet/docs/docs/standard/memory-and-spans/memory-t-usage-guidelines.md

 ### "Ownerless" Memory\<T> instances

 You can create a <xref:System.Memory%601> instance without using <xref:System..Buffers.IMemoryOwner<%601>.
+In this case, ownership of the buffer is implicit rather than explicit, and only the single-owner model is supported.
 You can do this by:

 - Calling one of the  <xref:System.Memory%601> constructors directly, passing in a `T[]`, as the following example does.